stratworld/strat/docsSrc/markdown/Features/Roadmap.md

 ### Webhook

 This will be the root of many user sources.
-A std module here would encapsulate setting up the Http endpoints and the Birth handshake between the two systems.
+An std module here would encapsulate setting up the Http endpoints and the Birth handshake between the two systems.

 # Shapes (types) & OpenAPI Integration

 A core responsibility of Strat is to help users describe and communicate events.
-Strat will have a type system for events, but typing events will be very different from typing in memory data structures:
+Strat will have a type system for events, but typing events will be very different from typing in-memory data structures:

 Events